ultraq/gradle-support/README.md

  - `createGroovyProject`
    Starts a fluent chain for configuring a Groovy project.
-This will apply the `groovy` plugin.
+This will apply the `groovy` plugin, and configure the `groovydoc` task to generate docs with links to any Groovy SDK libraries (those starting with `groovy.` or `org.apache.groovy.`).

     - `useJavaVersion(int version)`
       Sets the version of Java to use in the toolchain configuration.
+This will also update the `groovydoc` task to generate docs with links to the Java SDK for Java libraries (anything starting with `java.` or `javax.`).

     - `useMavenCentralAndSnapshots`
       Adds the Maven Central and Maven Central Snapshots repositories to the